codeforkansascity/clear-my-record-law-codification/docs/rules/Over_All.md

    * Mark it as Not expungeable, Possibly expungeable or Call a Lawyer.
 5. For any statute that is expungeable, mark it expungable

+# How to maintain?

+1. Have someone watch the changes in law
+2. Have lawyers look for errors (sanity check)
+3. Will need to be maintained more frequently then some other elements.

 # Questions

 Can a single charge disqualify all other charges in a case?
 See Dean Suni.